 - optional for serving: ice cream, whipped cream, hot fudge, chocolate syrup

 - Prepare pie crust: I like to make sure my pie dough is prepared before I begin making this pie.
 Make pie dough the night before because it needs to chill in the refrigerator for at least 2 hours before rolling out and blind baking (next step).

 - Roll out the chilled pie dough: If you need a visual for the crust steps, there are helpful step-by-step photos below this recipe.
 On a floured work surface, roll out one of the disks of chilled dough (use the 2nd pie crust for another recipe).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is completely smooth.
 To make a lovely thick edge, I do not trim excess dough around the edges.
 Instead, fold the excess dough back over the edge and use your hands to mold the edge into a rim around the pie.
 Crimp the edges with a fork or use your fingers to flute the edges.
-(In the pictured pie, I fluted the edges and then crimped them with a fork.)
+(In the pictured pie, I fluted the edges and then crimped them with a fork.
+Review my how to crimp and flute pie crust tutorial if you need extra help with this step.)
 If dough is too warm, fluting/crimping will be difficult so you can always chill it in the refrigerator for 5-10 minutes first.
 After fluting/crimping the edges, chill the pie dough in the refrigerator for at least 30 minutes and up to 5 days.
 Cover the pie crust with plastic wrap if chilling for longer than 30 minutes.
 Chilling the shaped dough helps prevent the crust from shrinking.